 Combine this with the sad fact that children spend far less time out of doors and are less connected to nature than ever before in human history and we have a perfect storm brewing for the wildlife of the UK.
 The less we engage with it, the less we know it and the less we care if it is no longer there.
 It is time we put nature back into the very heart of education, not as an add on but as a core subject that everyone should be taught at some level - and have the option to study in more depth if they want to.

 I would like a GCSE in Natural History to teach the skills of identifying, monitoring and recording the life around us.
 To know about migration and invasion of species.To understand how the seasons affect wildlife and how that is changing.
 I would like the history of studying natural history to be taught, from the earliest pioneers to Darwin, and the great natural scientists today.
 And nature literature, from Gilbert White to Robert McFarlane.
 To understand how nature on TV and Radio affects conservation.
 There are so many strands to be explored.

-The is GCSE will be a step towards producing the naturalists the country needs to protect its wildlife for the future.
+The is GCSE will be a step towards producing the naturalists the country needs to protect its wildlife for the future and to help us deal with an increasingly uncertain world.
 As my Curlew Walk showed in 2016, we will lose precious species so quickly if we don’t produce the next generation with the skills to help protect the natural world.